 - To make the breadcrumbs: Tear your piece of bread into bite-sized pieces and toss them into a food processor or blender.
 Process until the bread has broken into small crumbs.
 In a small pan over medium heat, melt the butter.
 Add the garlic and cook just until fragrant, stirring often.
 Add the bread crumbs and cook for 2 to 3 minutes, until slightly browned and crisp.
 Set aside to cool.
 (If you cooked your bread crumbs in a cast iron skillet, transfer them to a bowl to prevent them from burning.)

 - Reduce the oven heat to 350 degrees.
 Add the salt, pepper and red pepper flakes to the pot of quinoa, and stir to combine.
-Set aside ¾ cup of the cheese for later, then add the cheese to the pot.
+Set aside ¾ cup of the cheese for later, then add the rest of the cheese to the pot.
 Pour in the milk and stir until the cheese and milk are evenly incorporated in the quinoa.

 - Pour the cheesy quinoa into a 9-inch square baking dish and top with the roasted broccoli.
 Stir until the broccoli is evenly mixed in with the quinoa.
 Sprinkle the surface of the casserole with the reserved ¾ cup cheese, then sprinkle the breadcrumbs on top.